grant-nations/machine_learning_fall_23/README.md

 # Decision Tree Functions

-The `decision_tree.py` module in this directory provides functions for training and using a decision tree for classification using the ID3 algorithm.
+The `decision_tree.py` module in the `DecisionTree` directory provides functions for training and using a decision tree for classification using the ID3 algorithm.
 The functions included are:

 1. `preprocess_unknown_values(x, attributes)`